tvandame/back-end-developer-interview-questions/README.md

 Question: Describe server response code 200. **Answer: ("OK") Evertying went ok.
 The entity-body, if any, is a representation of some resource.**

 Question: Describe server response code 201. **Answer: ("Created") A new resource was created at the client's request.
-The location header should contain a URI to the new resource and the entity-body should contain a represntation of the newly created resource.**
+The location header should contain a URI to the new resource and the entity-body should contain a representation of the newly created resource.**

 Question: Describe server response code 204. **Answer: ("No Content") The server declined to send back any status message or representation**